Ulva: Lachlan Macquarie

-Lachlan Macquarie was born on Ulva 31 January 1762.
+Lachlan Macquarie was born on Ulva on 31 January 1762.
 He is sometimes referred to as "Father of Australia".
 He left when he was 14, and was Governor of New South Wales from 1809–21, the longest tenure of any Australian governor.
 However, after his long sojourns in India, Australia and elsewhere, Lachlan Macquarie returned to his home turf.
 His mausoleum may still be seen at Gruline on Loch na Keal, on the Isle of Mull, within sight of his home island.
 The mausoleum is possibly the only site in Scotland maintained by the National Trust of Australia.

 His father, who had the same name, was a cousin of the sixteenth and last chieftain of the clan.
 According to local tradition, he was either a miller or a carpenter.
 There is some argument as to where exactly he was born: Ormaig is generally stated, because he appears to have come from that branch of the clan.
 It has even been suggested that he was born on the near section of Mull – at either Oskamull or Lagganulva, but local tradition says he was born at Cùl a' Gheata, which is 1/4 mi south of Ulva House.

 Clan Macquarrie Lachlan MacQuarrie, the last chief to live on the island, claimed that his clan had possessed Ulva since the 9th century; and although the chiefs are not on public record until the mid-15th century, they can produce a pedigree of sorts going back to the 13th.
 They even claim kinship with Saint Columba.
 General Lachlan MacQuarrie, the most famous member of the clan, was possibly born at Ormaig on the Mull side after his parents moved there from Ulva.
 After a military career, he became the first Governor of New South Wales and Australians make pilgrimages to his mausoleum at Gruline on Mull.

 The men of Ulva were known in sonorous Gaelic as "the fierce, fearless, great-feated MacQuarries".
 Their war cry was "The Red Tartan Army" and they took part in many far flung battles – at Inverkeithing, Bannockburn, in the colonies.
 Graves of MacQuarries at Culloden are on the right hand side where other Mull men rest.
 They followed the MacLeans who joined Prince Charles under MacLean of Drimnin at Stirling.
 An Ulva man carried the banner back from Culloden.
 With it wrapped around his body, he swam home across the sound.
 David Livingston was a descendant of this warrior.

 MacQuarrie needed to sell Ulva in 1777 to pay his debts but many of his clan remained on the island for over a century.

 In 1787, Macquarie came back to Mull and Ulva, to try to recruit men for the British army.
 Few Ulbhachs had any interest, and he deemed them "ungrateful":